-Piwik Analytics – now called Matomo – is used by roughly 1.5 million websites as of late 2018.
-It’s seen as a competitor to Google Analytics, and for those who don’t like the user experience that Google Analytics provides, the Piwik platform offers stark differences that can make analyzing your data easier.
+Matomo is used by roughly 1.5 million websites as of late 2018.
+It’s seen as a competitor to Google Analytics, and for those who don’t like the user experience that Google Analytics provides, the Matomo platform has many differences that can make analyzing your data easier.

-As a Piwik analytics trainer and consultant, I routinely provide hourly consults or customized onsite sessions for businesses looking to streamline their data analysis.
-My background and specialization of marketing metrics make working with any industry easy and effective.
+As a Matomo analytics trainer and consultant, I routinely provide hourly consults or customized onsite sessions for businesses looking to streamline their data analysis.
+My background and specialization in marketing metrics make working with companies in any industry easy and effective.

-I’ll work with you to pin down your data goals, KPI’s and help you connect the dots between marketing channels & campaigns.
-(Email email@example.com to schedule a meeting about your Matomo Analytics needs.)
+I’ll work with your team to pin down your data goals, KPI’s and help you connect the dots between marketing channels & campaigns.

 - Live, real time data